laryn/uc_csv/README.txt

-uc_excel - v6.x-2.1
+UberCart Export Module - uc_excel
-by Michael R. Bagnall - mbagnall@elusivemind.com
+by Michael R. Bagnall - mrbagnall@icloud.com - @elusivemind

-** NOTE: This module will ONLY work with Drupal 6 **
+** NOTE: This module will ONLY work with Drupal 7 **

 The purpose of this module is to export orders from an ubercart store in a manner that can be read by any spreadsheet program including Microsoft Excel.